 Can I wear a mouthguard if I have dentures?

 Yes, it is possible to wear a mouthguard if you have dentures.
 You can wear a mouthguard over your dentures.
-The best type of mouthguard will depend on your individual situation.
+The best type of mouthguard will depend on your situation.
 Boil-and-bite and custom-fit mouthguards are generally better options than stock mouthguards.
 Additionally, consult with your dentist to determine the best type of mouthguard and any modifications that may be necessary.

 Do mouthguards cause gum recession?